 Overall, Bob’s Red Mill Gluten Free Oatmeal Cups are quite filling and they make breakfast easy.
 For travel, I think I would stick with the flavored varieties, which are pre-sweetened and “ready to go” in terms of taste.
 But if you like your oats plain, savory and with a modest level of sodium, then the Classic could be your Holy Grail for any time convenience.

 This is your basic bowl of sugar-free, whole grain oats, spiked with chia seeds, flax seeds and a good pinch of sea salt.
-The picture above shows you just how generous Bob is with the add-ins, too.
+The picture below shows you just how generous Bob is with the add-ins, too.
 The flax seeds do soften and can be chewed, while the chia seeds add their unique texture once hot water is added.
 It’s simple, but quick, perfectly portioned, and the flavor I’d be most likely to stock at home.
-With my full pantry and spice rack at the ready, I can spike it with whatever goodness I’m craving or have on hand.
+With my full pantry and spice rack at the ready, I can spike it with whatever goodness I’m craving.

 This impossible to resist flavor doesn’t disappoint.
 It’s gentle on the taste buds, warm, earthy, and sweetened enough, but not too much.
 There is also just barely enough salt to balance it all out.
 It was actually a little hard for me to hold back while these oats cooled!

 Nutrition (per cup): 240 calories, 5g fat, 42g carbs, 7g fiber, 10g sugars (includes 9g added sugars), 7g protein.*